-The following information is of significant importance to Shareholders who do not hold Common Shares in their own name.
+The following information is of significant importance to shareholders who do not hold Common Shares in their own name.
 Beneficial Shareholders should note that the only proxies that can be recognized and acted upon at the Meeting are those deposited by Registered Shareholders (those whose names appear on the records of the Company as the Registered Shareholders of Common Shares) or as set out in the following disclosure.

 If Common Shares are listed in an account statement provided to a Shareholder by a broker, then in almost all cases those Common Shares will not be registered in the Shareholder's name on the records of the Company.
 Such Common Shares will more likely be registered under the names of the Shareholder's broker or an agent of that broker.
-In Canada, the vast majority of such Common Shares are registered under the name of CDS & Co. (the registration name for The Canadian Depository for Securities Limited, which acts as nominee for many Canadian brokerage firms).
+In Canada, the vast majority of such Common Shares are registered under the name of CDS & Co. (the registration name for The Canadian Depository for Securities Limited), which acts as nominee for many Canadian brokerage firms.
 In the United States of America (the "United States"), the vast majority of such Common Shares are registered under the name of Cede & Co. as nominee for The Depository Trust Company (which acts as depositary for many United States brokerage firms and custodian banks).

 Intermediaries are required to forward the notice package to the Beneficial Shareholders unless, in the case of certain proxy-related materials, the Beneficial Shareholder has waived the right to receive them.
 The majority of intermediaries now delegate responsibility for obtaining instructions from Beneficial Shareholders to Broadridge Financial Services, Inc. ("Broadridge").
-Broadridge typically mails a scannable voting instruction form (the "VIF") to Beneficial Shareholders and asks them to return the VIF to Broadridge.
-Alternatively, the Beneficial Shareholder may call a toll-free number or go online to $\underline{\text{www.proxyvote.com}}$ to vote.
-The Company may utilize the Broadridge QuickVoteTM service to assist Shareholders with voting their shares.
+Broadridge typically mails a scannable VIF to Beneficial Shareholders and asks them to return the VIF to Broadridge.
+Alternatively, the Beneficial Shareholder may call a toll-free number or go online to www.proxyvote.com to vote.
+The Company may utilize the Broadridge QuickVoteTM service to assist Beneficial Shareholders with voting their shares.
 Certain Beneficial Shareholders who have not objected to the Company knowing who they are (non-objecting beneficial owners) may be contacted by Laurel Hill to conveniently submit their vote directly by telephone.

-A Beneficial Shareholder cannot use the VIF provided to vote directly at the Meeting.
-Should a Beneficial Shareholder wish to attend and vote in person at the Meeting, such Beneficial Shareholder must insert their name (or the name of such other person the Beneficial Shareholder chooses to attend and vote on their behalf) in the blank space provided for that purpose on the VIF; then the completed VIF must be returned in accordance with the instructions provided, well in advance of the Meeting.
+Beneficial Shareholders cannot use the VIF provided to vote directly at the Meeting.
+Should Beneficial Shareholders wish to attend and vote in person at the Meeting, they must insert their names (or the name of such other persons the Beneficial Shareholders choose to attend and vote on their behalf) in the blank space provided for that purpose on the VIF; then the completed VIF must be returned in accordance with the instructions provided, well in advance of the Meeting.